lucyluluuuu/PyMusicLooper/README.md

 ## Installation

-# First install Chocolatey with this powershell command
-# Make sure your powershell is elevated aka Run as administrator
+**Note:** First install Chocolatey with this powershell command **Note:** Make sure your powershell is elevated aka Run as administrator
 ```sh
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```
-# Then run this long commmand all at once in powershell
-# Make sure your powershell is elevated aka Run as administrator
-# Run these commands from wherever you want to install pymusiclooper
-# i.e. run cd C:\Users\"YourUsernameHere"\Documents\pymusiclooper in powershell BEFORE running the command below
+**Note:** Then run this long commmand all at once in powershell **Note:** Make sure your powershell is elevated aka Run as administrator **Note:** Run these commands from wherever you want to install pymusiclooper **Note:** i.e. run cd C:\Users\"YourUsernameHere"\Documents\pymusiclooper in powershell BEFORE running the command below
 ```sh
 choco install ffmpeg-full python git -y ; refreshenv ; pip install yt-dlp --upgrade build hatchling ; git clone https://github.com/lucyluluuuu/PyMusicLooper.git ; cd PyMusicLooper ; python -m build ; pip install --force-reinstall dist/pymusiclooper-*.whl
 ```
-# Install K-Lite Codec Pack.
-It's probably fine without it but having codecs up to date never hurts
-# Run the curl.exe command in an elevated powershell
+**Note:** Install K-Lite Codec Pack.
+It's probably fine without it but having codecs up to date never hurts **Note:** Run the curl.exe command in an elevated powershell
 ```sh
 curl.exe -L "https://files2.codecguide.com/beta/K-Lite_Codec_Pack_1918_Full.exe" -o "$env:TEMP\klite.exe"
 Start-Process "$env:TEMP\klite.exe" -ArgumentList "/verysilent" -Wait
 ```
-# Run refreshenv and then you should be able to run pymusiclooper
+**Note:** Run refreshenv and then you should be able to run pymusiclooper

 ## Available Commands

 ![pymusiclooper --help](https://github.com/arkrow/PyMusicLooper/raw/master/img/pymusiclooper.svg)

-# Note: further help and options can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`);
+**Note:** further help and options can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`);
-# all commands and their `--help` message can be seen in [CLI_README.md](https://github.com/arkrow/PyMusicLooper/blob/master/CLI_README.md)
+**Note:** all commands and their `--help` message can be seen in [CLI_README.md](https://github.com/arkrow/PyMusicLooper/blob/master/CLI_README.md)

-# **Note**: using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not necessarily be the best one perceptually.
-As such, it is shown in all the examples.
+**Note:** using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not necessarily be the best one perceptually.
+**Note:** As such, it is shown in all the examples.
 Can be disabled if the `-i` flag is omitted.
 Interactive mode is also available when batch processing.

 ## Example Usage